mmallicoat/marshallmallicoat.com/content/subreddit-networks.rst

 made a couple plots using ``matplotlib`` to visualize the graphs.

 .. figure:: ./media/prog-graph.png
-   :scale: 75 %
    :alt: network centered as /r/programming
    :align: center

-   Plot of the network centered at the subreddit /r/programming

 Unfortunately, these were difficult to read and not very useful for exploring the networks.
 To remedy this, I decided to use the